 - Modeling: Realistic and believable models and characters are the crux of game, CGI, effects, movie and television animation.
 You'll become a specialist in creating surfaces and anatomy as a 3D modeler.

-- Computer animation: You’ll learn 2D and 3D animation techniques and prepare to apply them using sophisticated, state-of-the-art software such as Autodesk Maya.
+- Computer animation: You'll learn 2D, 3D and 4Danimation techniques and prepare to apply them using sophisticated, state-of-the-art software such as Autodesk Maya to Cinema 4D.

 - Special effects: From character traits to weather elements such as sleet and wind, you'll create photo grade effects for characters and environments in movies and games.

 Once you've decided upon your area of interest, you'll dive into a curriculum that's targeted toward helping you become proficient in that area.
 But no matter which focus is for you, you'll also take curriculum that crosses all four major areas and is essential to all animators.
 Take a look at some of the common subjects you'll study below.